About the Symphony

 The Central Pennsylvania Symphony serves our community by providing a varied repertoire of high-quality classical, modern, and popular symphonic music in a manner that is accessible to diverse audiences.

-For more than two decades, our dedicated and talented musicians have entertained audiences and captured the imaginations of people of all ages across central Pennsylvania.
+For over thirty years, our dedicated and talented musicians have entertained audiences and captured the imaginations of people of all ages across central Pennsylvania.
 Research has proven that the arts uniquely provides social and academics benefits, throughout a person’s school, work, and life.

 The Central Pennsylvania Symphony is a non-profit organization striving to be the best volunteer symphony orchestra in the region while providing cultural experiences to our community.